Family Visitation for Children in Foster Care

 One Size Does Not Fit All

-Written by: Richard Doyle, MSW – Family Services Coordinator, Supervisee in Social Work In my last blog post I introduced the book No Drama Discipline by Daniel Siegel and Tina Bryson.
+In my last blog post I introduced the book No Drama Discipline by Daniel Siegel and Tina Bryson.
 Central to their approach to discipline is the phrase connect and redirect.
 They also stress taking an approach that is intentional and responsive.
-Last time we considered asking…
+Last time we considered asking yourself three questions to help respond to behavior rather than react to it.
+As…

 Is It Superhero or Social Work Appreciation Month?

-Written by: Brad Wentz, LCSW – Charlottesville Regional Program Director Thanks to Social Media, there is an explosion of “Appreciation Months” and “Appreciation Days”.
+Thanks to Social Media, there is an explosion of “Appreciation Months” and “Appreciation Days”.
 With themes like “National Popcorn Day”, and “Bring Your Dog to Work Day”, it’s hard to keep track of them all.
-However, as long as I have been in the field, March has been designated…
+However, as long as I have been in the field, March has been designated Social Worker Appreciation Month.
+As a Social Worker, I wanted to…

 ‘Why I Love Being a Mentor’

-Written by People Places’ mentor, Irv Kempf While growing up I was blessed with certain teachers, neighbors, coaches, and employers who found time to take a kindly interest in me as a unique individual.
+While growing up I was blessed with certain teachers, neighbors, coaches, and employers who found time to take a kindly interest in me as a unique individual.
 They encouraged, guided, and inspired me to believe in myself and accept more of my true potential.
-As I grew older these people were no longer…
+As I grew older these people were no longer part of my daily life, but their…

 A Fresh Start